Table of Contents

 You can rent virtual machines on the cloud, and it’s a nice way to get instant access to:

 - A cheap always-on machine that has a public IP address, used to host services

 - A machine with a lot of CPU, disk, RAM, and/or GPU

-- Many more machines than you physically have access to (billing is often by the second, so if you want a lot of compute for a short amount of time, it’s feasible to rent 1000 computers for a couple minutes)
+- Many more machines than you physically have access to (billing is often by the second, so if you want a lot of computing for a short amount of time, it’s feasible to rent 1000 computers for a couple of minutes)